What Is A Dental Veneer?

 Dr Nathwani worked on veneer cases for Channel 4’s 10 Years Younger while working in Knightsbridge and on Harley Street.
 His extensive training and experience at world renowned restorative institutes such as the Larry Rosenthal Institute coupled with his eye for detail ensure the result you desire, from natural discrete restorative work through to Hollywood-worthy smiles.

-For more information please contact us or book in for a free consultation for treatment options tailored to your lifestyle and requirements.
+For more information please contact us or book in for a consultation for treatment options tailored to your lifestyle and requirements.

 We are open from 8am – 8pm on weekdays, 9am – 5pm Saturdays and 11am – 4pm on Sundays so you do not need to take time off work for more cosmetic dental work.